-Elements Description Ensure Match between Student Needs and Tutoring Content High Dosage Tutoring is more likely to positively impact student achievement when the instructional content of tutoring closely matches the students' needs.
-Tutors should use results from students' diagnostic assessments to determine instructional content during tutoring.
-Instructional content during tutoring should also reinforce the core content taught in the regular classroom.
-Tutoring programs should have systems to regularly communicate what is being taught in the classroom and current performance and misconceptions of students to ensure that tutors can support current classroom instruction.
-Implement Frequent Assessments In order to gauge the impact of previous tutoring content as well as determine subsequent tutoring content, student learning should be assessed frequently.
+Elements or Activities Description Ensure Match between Student Needs and Tutoring Content High Dosage Tutoring is more likely to positively impact student achievement when the instructional content of tutoring closely matches the students' needs.
+Tutors use results from students' diagnostic assessments to determine instructional content during tutoring.
+Instructional content during tutoring reinforces the core content taught in the regular classroom.
+Tutoring programs have systems to regularly communicate what is being taught in the classroom and current performance and misconceptions of students to ensure that tutors can support current classroom instruction.
+Implement & Analyze Frequent Assessments Student learning is assessed frequently in order to gauge the impact of previous tutoring content as well as determine subsequent tutoring content.
+Core Component Outcome Degree of fidelity around implementation, including level of communication between tutors and classroom teachers